The best Amazon Prime Day Apple deals on AirPods, MacBooks and more for 2023 | Engadget

 AirTags

-Apple’s AirTags are discounted $90 for the four-pack.
+Apple’s AirTags are discounted less than $89 for the four-pack.
 Compared to the usual $28.50 per-tag price, that’s a decent savings.
 We named the AirTags the best bet for iPhone users because they tap into Apple’s vast Find My network, pinging off nearby Apple phones to anonymously locate the tracker if it's ever lost out in the city.

 Apple Watch Series 8